Blame the brain for spine curvature, researchers say

 There is no cure for it.
 But in most cases, the spine curvature is not severe and not at risk of further progression, and patients are able to manage their condition with physiotherapy.

 The SGH scoliosis clinic sees about 300 cases a year.
-About 5 per cent to 10 per cent of patients have AIS severe enough to require complex spine surgery, without which it can cause nerve damage or breathing problems.
+About 5 per cent to 10 per cent of patients have AIS severe enough to require complex spine surgery, without which nerve damage or breathing problems result.

 Community relations manager Natasha Ramli, 25, is among those who had to undergo spinal surgery for the condition.

 “I was diagnosed at age 11 during one of those health screenings in primary school, and I was referred to a specialist.
 He recommended that I wear a body brace to correct my spine.
-That did not work out well and I stopped wearing the brace,” she told ST.

-Her scoliosis got progressively worse; 10 years after she was first diagnosed, it measured 80 degrees.
-Surgical intervention is needed to correct the spine when the curvature exceeds angles of 45 to 50 degrees.
+That did not work out well and I stopped wearing the brace,” she told ST. Her scoliosis became progressively worse, measuring 80 degrees 10 years later.
+Surgical intervention is usually needed when the curvature exceeds angles of 45 to 50 degrees.

 “I suffered back pains, developed uneven hips and had trouble breathing.
 When the surgeon discovered how severe the curve was, I was told to go for surgery if I wanted a good quality life,” she said.

-She had the surgery done at the SGH scoliosis clinic.
-Two titanium rods and 20 screws were implanted in her back.
+She had two titanium rods and 20 screws implanted in her back.

 “I gained 8cm in height.
 I was rather disoriented after I became taller,” Ms Natasha said, laughing.